lilycoding/FlyWithMe/README.md

 I've used the [very accessible tutorial by Miguel Grinberg](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) as a base for this project.
 We can create a new project if we want, but I wanted you to have something to work with for now.

+You'll notice that I'm putting `python3 -m` before many of these commands.
+This is to ensure that we use the package python to install any requirements.

 ### How to get started (on windows) (EDIT ME)

 1. Install [Python 3](https://www.python.org/downloads/).